BaddyMAK/Data_cleaning_and_transformation/README.md

 ## 3- Data Cleaning

 Data cleaning is the initial step that each data scientist must apply before starting any analysis or investigations and of course before applying any machine learning algorithm.
 It is a procedure that helps determine duplicate, missing, inconsistent samples and remove them.
 It improves data accuracy and increases data quality via discarding invalid and unwanted information.

+Data cleaning is the process of determining and fixing incorrect data.
+It can be in incorrect format, duplicates, corrupt, inaccurate, incomplete, or irrelevant etc.

 In my notebook `data_cleaning_and_transformation` I have chosen one random dataset from Kaggle site :
 [weather-dataset](https://www.kaggle.com/datasets/muthuj7/weather-dataset).
 This dataset conatins 12 columns and 96453 rows.